Morgan Rielly

-Morgan Frederick Rielly /'raili/ (born March 9, 1994) is a Canadian professional ice hockey defenceman and alternate captain for the Toronto Maple Leafs of the National Hockey League (NHL).
-He was drafted by the Maple Leafs in the first round, fifth overall, of the 2012 NHL Entry Draft.
-Before being drafted, Rielly played with the Moose Jaw Warriors of the Western Hockey League.
+Morgan Frederick Rielly /'raili/ (born March 9, 1994) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Toronto Maple Leafs of the National Hockey League (NHL).
+He was drafted by the Maple Leafs in the first round, fifth overall, of the 2012 NHL entry draft.
+Before being drafted, Rielly played with the Moose Jaw Warriors of the Western Hockey League (WHL).
 He has represented Canada internationally on several occasions, most notably at the 2016 World Championship, where he won a gold medal.

 Playing career

 Amateur

-Rielly was selected second overall by the Moose Jaw Warriors of the Western Hockey League (WHL) Bantam Draft in 2009.
-Before entering the WHL, Rielly played midget hockey for the Notre Dame Hounds in Wilcox, Saskatchewan.
+Rielly was selected second overall by the Moose Jaw Warriors of the Western Hockey League (WHL) in the 2009 WHL bantam draft.
+Before entering the WHL, Rielly played minor ice hockey for the Notre Dame Hounds in Wilcox, Saskatchewan.
 In his final season with the Hounds, Rielly was the top-scoring defenceman in the Saskatchewan Midget AAA Hockey League, with 55 points in 43 games.
 His team captured Canada's national midget championship.
 Rielly joined the Warriors for the 2010–11 WHL season, playing in 65 games and recording 28 points.
-Heading into the 2011–12 WHL season, Rielly was a highly ranked prospect for the 2012 NHL Entry Draft.
+Heading into the 2011–12 WHL season, Rielly was a highly ranked prospect for the 2012 NHL entry draft.
 He suffered a serious knee injury, a torn anterior cruciate ligament, causing him to miss most of the season.
 He returned for the tail end of the Warriors playoff run against the Edmonton Oil Kings.
-Despite the injury, Rielly still finished the season ranked fifth among North American skaters by the Central Scouting Bureau.
+Despite the injury, Rielly still finished the season ranked fifth among North American skaters by the NHL Central Scouting Bureau.
 Rielly was selected by the Toronto Maple Leafs in the first round, fifth overall, and he signed a contract with the club shortly before the 2012–13 NHL lockout.
-He spent the 2012–13 season with the Warriors, with a stint in January at the Toronto Maple Leafs training camp, but eventually was returned to finish the season in the WHL.
+He spent the 2012–13 season with the Warriors, with a stint in January 2013 at the Toronto Maple Leafs' training camp, but eventually was returned to finish the season in the WHL.